Youtube Size Guide: How to Create Eye-Catching YouTube Thumbnails & Profile Pictures

 - If you want to create a beautiful image from scratch, you can use the Auto Trace feature.
-Simply search for a photo on Unsplash (a content hub with millions of stock photos) and convert the image elements to Vectors for unique visuals.
+Simply search for a photo on Unsplash (a content hub with millions of free stock photos) and convert the image elements to vector format to create your own unique visuals.

 - You can use PNG files with transparency to create custom YouTube overlays and text or video end screens.

-- Make sure to leave enough space and time at the end of your video to add an end screen.
-It is recommended to leave the last 20 seconds of the video “free” to add elements to your end screen.
+- Ensure you leave enough space and time at the end of your video to add an end screen.
+It's recommended to leave the last 20 seconds of the video “free” to add elements to your end screen.
 Currently, the aspect ratio of the end screen is 16:9, and you can add up to four elements to it.

-Not only it gives you the freedom to be creative and pick the best image for your thumbnail, but it also helps you attract more viewers to click on your video.
+Not only does it give you the freedom to be creative and pick the best image for your thumbnail, but it also helps you attract more viewers to click on your video.

-As you saw in this guide, you don’t necessarily need to use complicated graphic design software, develop a new design skill or include any advanced element to bring your ideas to life and create a beautiful YouTube thumbnail.
+As you saw in this guide, you don’t necessarily need to use complicated graphic design software, develop a new design skill or include any advanced element to bring your ideas to life and create eye-catching YouTube thumbnails.

-So, if you haven’t made a logo for your channel, now’s a wonderful time to do so!
-Whether it’s a small icon variation of your main logo or a brand-new logo, Vectornator is the perfect tool to create a vector logo that will establish an iconic look for your brand’s channel.
+So, if you haven’t made a logo for your channel, now’s a good time to do so!
+Whether a small icon variation of your main logo or a brand-new logo, Vectornator is a great tool for creating a vector logo that will establish an iconic look for your brand’s channel.

-We’ve got a template for your YouTube profile picture as well, so after you’ve made your logo, slotting it into a perfectly sized image takes only a few seconds!
+Remember, we have a template for your YouTube profile picture as well, so after you’ve made your logo it will only take a few seconds to slot it into a perfectly sized profile image!

-Besides using the correct image dimensions, you might want to apply a good YouTube SEO strategy to get your videos rank in You tube's search.
-Don't forget!
-It is the second biggest search engine in the world!
+Besides using the correct image dimensions, you might want to apply a good YouTube SEO strategy to get your videos to rank in Google Search.

-If you want to share your videos on other social media channels as well, be sure to check out our other templates.
+If you want to share your videos on other social media channels, be sure to check out our other image size templates.